KaustubhPatange/XClipper/XClipper.Android/POLICY.md

 - [Google Play Services](https://www.google.com/policies/privacy/)

-Apart from this the app uses services from third-party APIs mentioned below.
+Apart from this the app uses services from third-party APIs mentioned below (None of these mentioned websites collects any kind of data from the user).

 - [https://api.dictionaryapi.dev](https://dictionaryapi.dev/) - An open source API for finding definitions of a word.
 - https://tinyurl.com - A service for shortening URL.